The Eagle and Child

-The Eagle and Child, nicknamed The Bird and Baby, is a pub in St Giles' Street, Oxford, England, owned by St. John's College, Oxford and operated by Mitchells & Butlers as a Nicholson's pub.
+The Eagle and Child, nicknamed "the Bird and Baby", is a pub in St Giles', Oxford, England, owned by the Ellison Institute of Technology and previously operated by Mitchells & Butlers as a Nicholson's pub.
 The pub had been part of an endowment belonging to University College since the 17th century.
-It has associations with the Inklings writers' group which included J. R. R. Tolkien and C. S. Lewis.
-In 2005, 25 other pubs had the same name.
+It has associations with the Inklings writers' group, which included J. R. R. Tolkien and C. S. Lewis.
+In 2005, 25 other pubs in the United Kingdom had the same name.

 History

-A small, narrow building, the pub reputedly served as the lodgings of the Chancellor of the Exchequer during the English Civil War (1642–49), when Oxford was the Royalist capital.
-The landmark served as a pay house for the Royalist army, and pony auctions were held in the rear courtyard.
-These claims are inconsistent with the earliest date usually given for construction of the pub, 1650, and the fact that the pub lies outside the city walls may also give some cause for doubt.

 The first record of the pub's name is from 1684, and is variously said to derive from the legend of Ganymede being abducted by the eagle of Zeus, or from the crest of the Earl of Derby, with a story of a noble-born baby found in an eagle's nest.
 The child was called Oskatel and was found by Sir Thomas Lathom, who became father-in-law to Sir John Stanley.
 The pub's long-standing nickname is the Bird and Baby.

 The pub had been part of an endowment belonging to University College since the 17th century.
 The college placed it on the market for £1.2 million in December 2003, saying that it needed to rebalance its property portfolio.
 It was bought by the nearby St John's College, which also owns the Lamb and Flag pub opposite.
 The Eagle and Child is a Grade II listed building.

 The pub has remained closed since March 2020 in the early part of the COVID-19 pandemic.
 Planning permission has been granted to sympathetically refurbish it, with the upper floors being converted to hotel accommodation, along with the upper floors of two adjacent properties, the ground floor of the adjacent property serving as the hotel reception and the addition of a restaurant to the rear of the property.
 The planned changes will not affect the appearance of front of the pub, including the Rabbit Room.
-The business is expected to be closed at least until 2023.
+The business is currently owned by the Ellison Institute of Technology, who plan to reopen it as a pub, with the upper floors converted to meeting rooms.